At the end of this activity, you will be able to:

 # add the number 90 to the end of the vector weight_g <- c(weight_g, 90) # add the number 30 to the beginning of the vector weight_g <- c(30, weight_g) weight_g ## 30 50 60 65 82 90

-In the examples above, we saw 2 of the 6 atomic vector types that
+In the examples above, you saw 2 of the 6 atomic vector types that

 These are the basic data tpes that all